Exploring Kachemak Bay with Captain Scott: A Family-Friendly Journey Through Nature & History

 Book Your Own Kachemak Bay Experience

 Whether you're a local like me or visiting Homer for the first time, Tutka Tours offers a truly immersive way to experience Kachemak Bay.
-Tours can be tailored to your interests, whether that’s wildlife viewing, marine biology, geology, or just getting out on the water with your family.
+Every tour is led by Captain Scott, whose knowledge of the bay's ecology, geology, and history is genuinely unmatched.

 Hands-on learning with interpretive guides and soundscaping equipment